Byte-StoreDE/Hostinger-Docs/Writerside/topics/Module.md

 The Modules folder is located in the **root directory** of Hostinger under ``modules``

+#### Upload Plugin

+Since 1.1.65 you can directly upload plugins via the Web UI.

 ### Can I develop my own modules?

 Yes, you can develop your own module in a few simple steps, just follow [our guide](Introduction.md).